parasweep: A template-based utility for generating, dispatching, and post-processing of parameter sweeps: Software description

-\begin{enumerate} \item Generate the sets of parameter values. \item For each set of parameter values: \begin{enumerate} \item Assign a simulation ID. \item Using the configuration template, fill in the parameter values into a configuration file with the simulation ID in the name. \item Dispatch a simulation with the simulation ID as an argument. \item In the model program, open the configuration file with the given simulation ID, read the parameters, and run the simulation.
+The basic sequence for running parameter sweeps with parasweep is: \begin{enumerate} \item Generate the sets of parameter values. \item For each set of parameter values: \begin{enumerate} \item Assign a simulation ID. \item Using the configuration template, fill in the parameter values into a configuration file with the simulation ID in the name. \item Dispatch a simulation with the simulation ID as a command-line argument. \item In the model program, open the configuration file with the given simulation ID, read the parameters, and run the simulation.
 Output to a file corresponding to the same ID. \end{enumerate} \item Return a mapping between the sets of parameter values and the simulation IDs. \end{enumerate} The sweep type, assignment of simulation IDs, template engine, dispatching, and mapping type are all configurable and several options are provided for each within parasweep.
 We discuss the options for sweep types, dispatching, and mapping below.
 As mentioned above, parasweep's modular structure makes it easy to extend.